gorillamoe/AutoRemoteSync.nvim/README.md

 # AutoRemoteSync.nvim

-A Vim/Neovim plugin to automatically upload files via `rsync` to a remote server when you write the contents of a buffer to disk.
+A Vim/Neovim plugin to automatically upload files via `rsync` or `sftp` to a remote server when you write the contents of a buffer to disk.

+Only works with `ssh-agent` public key authentication and already unlocked key.

 You need to have a `.AutoRemoteSync.json` configuration file in the current working directory of Vim/Neovim.